Flue-gas stack

 When the flue gases are exhausted from stoves, ovens, fireplaces, heating furnaces and boilers, or other small sources within residential abodes, restaurants, hotels, or other public buildings and small commercial enterprises, their flue gas stacks are referred to as chimneys.

 History

-The first industrial chimneys were built in the mid-17th century when it was first understood how they could improve the combustion of a furnace by increasing the draft of air into the combustion zone.
+The first industrial chimneys were built in the mid-17th century, when it was first understood how they could improve the combustion of a furnace by increasing the draft of air into the combustion zone.
 As such, they played an important part in the development of reverberatory furnaces and a coal-based metallurgical industry, one of the key sectors of the early Industrial Revolution.
-Most 18th-century industrial chimneys (now commonly referred to as flue gas stacks) were built into the walls of the furnace much like a domestic chimney.
-The first free-standing industrial chimneys were probably those erected at the end of the long condensing flues associated with smelting lead.
+Most 18th-century industrial chimneys (now commonly referred to as flue gas stacks) were built into the walls of the furnace, much like a domestic chimney.
+The first freestanding industrial chimneys were probably those erected at the end of the long condensing flues associated with smelting lead.